hearts and minds

 Join the struggle to win government that is of, by, and for the people – not the corporations:

-Legally negating the Supreme Court rulings in the cases noted below which have established the legal fiction of corporate personhood and the resulting destruction of government that is of, by, and for the people, will require either (a) a Supreme Court that will fully reverse the terrible precedent it has established, or it will require (b) a Constitutional Amendment, probably by Constitutional Convention.
-Lesser statutory reforms may, or they may not, contribute some temporary relief or helpful tactical delay.
+Legally negating the supreme Court rulings in the cases noted below which have established the legal fiction of that a corporation is a Constitutional “person”, and the resulting destruction of government that is of, by, and for the people, will require either (a) a supreme Court that will fully reverse the terrible precedent it has established, or (b) the Congress to insist and remedy, through explicit legislation, that its Constitutional responsibilities and powers have been usurped by certain supreme Court rulings, or (c) a Constitutional Amendment.
+Lesser statutory reforms may, or they may not, contribute some temporary relief or helpful tactical delay or opportunities to organize.
 But the only real solution will be to fully rescind the injustice that is now enshrined in Constitutional law.

 Wisconsin Democracy Campaign